-The Fellowship Square Foundation, a faith-based nonprofit organization, provides affordable housing and supportive services to those seniors and persons with disabilities in the Washington, DC metro area who have limited income and resources.
-It offers supportive living environments that enhance the independence, self-confidence, and well-being of residents.
+The Fellowship Square Foundation, a faith-based nonprofit organization, provides affordable housing and supportive services to seniors and/or persons with disabilities in the Washington, DC metro area who have limited income and resources.
+We offer supportive living environments that enhance the independence, self-confidence, and well-being of residents.

-Residents at the Foundation’s Fellowship Houses are active, independent and remain engaged with life in their communities.
-They come from next door and around the world.
-Although some residents are area natives, most are from the East Coast and states east of The Mississippi River or relocated to the DC area to be near family members
+Residents at the Foundation’s Fellowship Houses are active, independent, and remain engaged with life in their communities.
+Some residents are area natives, with most of them being from the East Coast and states east of The Mississippi River.
+However, many residents relocated across the country or world to be near family members.

-They have often worked in occupations with little or no retirement benefits.
-They were teachers, beauticians, unskilled laborers and farmers.
-Some are refugees from forced labor camps.
+Residents often worked in occupations with little or no retirement benefits such as teaching, cosmetology, unskilled labor, and farming.
+Some are even refugees from forced labor camps.
 All have limited means and many live on Social Security or Supplemental Security Income alone.
-Without Fellowship Houses, many of our residents would live in third-world conditions or become homeless.
+Without Fellowship Houses, many of our residents would live in third-world conditions or be homeless.

 Who We Serve

-Although some residents are area natives, most relocated to be near family members hailing from portions of the East Coast and states east of The Mississippi River.
-Like most of us, our residents share some very basic human concerns.
-They want the safety and security of living in a safe haven like our Fellowship Houses.
+Residents at the Foundation’s Fellowship Houses are active, independent, and remain engaged with life in their communities.
+Some are area natives, with most of them being from the East Coast and states east of The Mississippi River.
+Others relocated across the country or world to be near family members.
+Like most of us, our residents want the security of living in a safe haven like our Fellowship Houses.
 They are interested in good nutrition, socialization, and mental stimulation.
 They maintain their spiritual lives and seek other means of self-expression.
 They also count good medical care as a priority.
 On average, most of our residents stay at our Fellowship Houses 5-15 year.